Lisa Lines: Court cases and pending criminal charges

-Lines served as a witness in the attempted murder trial of her ex-partner, Mr Jonathon Hawtin (R v Hawtin in the Supreme Court of South Australia).
-The trial followed an incident in October 2017, in which Mr Hawtin allegedly attempted to murder Mr Bruckner, with both being severely injured.
+Lines served as a witness in the attempted murder trial of her ex-partner, Jonathon Hawtin (R v Hawtin in the Supreme Court of South Australia).
+The trial followed an incident in October 2017, in which Hawtin allegedly attempted to murder Zacharia Josef Bruckner, with both being severely injured.
 Hawtin was acquitted by a jury in September 2019.

-On 15 November 2023, South Australian Police released a statement advising that a 43-year-old woman, who was later confirmed to be Lines, was arrested by local Police in Palau on behalf of South Australia Police Major Crime Investigation Branch to face charges in South Australia of two counts of attempted murder and two counts of conspiracy to murder involving the October 2017 incident in which Mr Hawtin was rendered a quadriplegic.
-A 36-year-old Brisbane man was also arrested in Brisbane to appear in the Brisbane Magistrates Court on 16 November 2023 in relation to conspiracy to murder related offences.
-This man was later named as Zachariah Josef Bruckner.
+On 15 November 2023, South Australia Police (SAPOL) released a statement advising that a 43-year-old woman, who was later confirmed to be Lines, was arrested by local Police in Palau on behalf of SAPOL Major Crime Investigation Branch to face charges in South Australia of two counts of attempted murder and two counts of conspiracy to murder involving the October 2017 incident in which Hawtin was rendered a quadriplegic.
+A 36-year-old Brisbane man was also arrested in Brisbane to appear in the Brisbane Magistrates Court on 16 November 2023 in relation to conspiracy to murder-related offences.
+This man was later named as Zacharia Josef Bruckner.
+On 24 November 2023 Lines was extradited from Palau to South Australia on charges that she conspired to murder her former husband and his mother.

+Lines is charged along with Bruckner, who received a gunshot wound to his stomach in the incident at the Littlehampton home.
+She appeared in the Supreme Court of South Australia on 23 December 2025, where she applied for home detention bail on grounds of hardship to her children as well as her own complicated health issues.
+It was opposed by the prosecution and will return to court in January 2026.